Danny Wilson (footballer, born 1991): Return to Rangers

 After leaving Hearts, Wilson signed a three-year contract with Rangers on 22 June 2015.
 Wilson made his second debut for Rangers against Hibernian in the first round of the Challenge Cup on 25 July 2015.
 Over the course of the subsequent season, he played in central defence alongside Rob Kiernan.
 The pair, however, received criticism for some of their performances.

 Colorado Rapids

 On 29 January 2018, Wilson signed a three-year contract with Major League Soccer side Colorado Rapids.
 He made his debut for the club on 27 February 2018 in their CONCACAF Champions League match against Toronto FC, starting in the 0–0 draw.

 Wilson scored his first goal for the Colorado Rapids on 11 May 2019 in a 3–2 home defeat against Real Salt Lake.
 He scored his second goal a month later on 28 June against Los Angeles FC, a lone 49th minute goal to give the Rapids a 1–0 home victory.

+Wilson was waived by Colorado on 2 January 2024.

+Queen's Park

+On 1 February 2024, Wilson's return to Scotland was confirmed when he joined Scottish Championship club Queen's Park on an eighteen-month contract.

+On 18 July 2024, Wilson had his contract terminated by mutual consent.

+Livingston

+On 15 October 2024, Wilson joined hometown club Livingston on a short-term contract until January 2025.
+On 31 December 2024, the contract was extended to the end of the season.